madelineurl/synth-hack/README.md

-# Boilerplate
+# Synth Time
-This is a barebones PERN boilermaker with update-to-date dependencies and a basic full-stack configuration.
+This is a basic web-based synthesizer built using Tone.js and React.